-October 2016–on the heels of an 8 month cross-country road trip–Camille and I (Riley) moved into a new home and immediately set to work transforming our 1/4 acre lawn into an an abundant Food Forest.
+October 2016–on the heels of an 8 month cross-country road trip (working on farms and homesteads in Florida, Alabama, North Carolina and Oregon), I moved into a new home in Saint Petersburg, Florida and immediately set to work transforming the 1/4 acre lawn into an an abundant Food Forest.

-To date, we have the following trees (and other perennials) growing on our urban, Central Florida property: Avocado, Macadamia Nut, 3 varieties of figs, Papaya, Moringa, Strawberry Guava, Sapote, Everbearing Mulberry, Jack Fruit, Lemon, Peach, Fuzzy Kiwi, Olive, Longan, Monstera Delciosa, Blueberry, Thornless Blackberry, Surinam Cherry, Barbados Cherry, Bananas, Passion Fruit, Dragon Fruit, Pigeon Pea, Screw pine, Pindo Palm, various herbs, tubers, and varieties of tropical spinach, nitrogen fixing ground covers, dynamic accumulators, and a 25 ft diameter keyhole bed for growing our favorite annual veggies.
+To date, the following trees (and other perennials) are growing on the property: Avocado, Macadamia Nut, 3 varieties of figs, Papaya, Moringa, Strawberry Guava, Sapote, Everbearing Mulberry, Jack Fruit, Lemon, Peach, Fuzzy Kiwi, Olive, Longan, Monstera Delciosa, Blueberry, Thornless Blackberry, Surinam Cherry, Barbados Cherry, Bananas, Passion Fruit, Dragon Fruit, Pigeon Pea, Screw pine, Pindo Palm, various herbs, tubers, and varieties of tropical spinach, nitrogen fixing ground covers, dynamic accumulators, and a 25 ft diameter keyhole bed for growing annual veggies.

-We also have a small flock of chickens which provide us with fresh eggs (and manure for our garden) daily.
+There’s also a small flock of chickens which provide fresh eggs (and manure for the garden) daily.

-Below, is a slideshow of the backyard as it was on the day we moved in.
-Click here to view a video showing the progress we’ve made over the course of 18 months.
-(We are just now getting to work on the front yard and will document it’s transformation in future posts).
+Below, is a slideshow of the backyard as it was on the day I moved in.
+Click here to view videos showing the progress that’s been made over the course of 18 months.

 (If you’d like to do something similar to this on your own property, I am available for design consultation.)